A resource for public officials, advocates and others interested in strengthening state policies

 Indoor air quality is a key component of school environmental health.
 A variety of air pollutant sources and building conditions can contribute to poor air quality that adversely affects student and staff health and productivity.
 Fortunately, information and tools are available to help school districts prevent and effectively correct IAQ problems.
-The U.S. EPA's Indoor Air Quality Tools for Schools resource, along with other EPA resources, highlight cost-effective measures for maintaining healthy schools.
-The CDC addresses IAQ in schools through its Asthma Control and Coordinated School Health programs, while the U.S. Department of Education includes indoor environmental quality in its Green Ribbon Schools program.
+For example, the U.S. EPA's Indoor Air Quality Tools for Schools resource, along with other EPA resources, highlight cost-effective measures for maintaining healthy schools.

 Topics in School Environmental Health shows how states have addressed several key school IAQ issues through their laws and regulations.
 Many of these topics are especially important for creating asthma-friendly schools, and many can be addressed through low-cost measures.